 Online Master of Science in Regulatory Science

-A master’s in regulatory science degree builds the knowledge and abilities needed to ensure the safety of medical research, pharmaceuticals and medical devices.
-This degree prepares you for a variety of careers focused on improving safety for the general public.
-Graduates often go on to work for manufacturers and agencies that oversee businesses in this sector.
+Arizona State University’s online Master of Science in regulatory science provides you with the knowledge and skills needed to ensure the safety of medical research, pharmaceuticals and medical devices.
+Upon graduation, you’ll be prepared for a variety of careers focused on improving safety for the general public.

 Learn more